Doncaster Avoiding Line

 The Doncaster Avoiding Line is a railway line, which as its title suggests, avoids the town of Doncaster and routes goods traffic, principally coal and steel, away from the main line station where it would have to cross from the Sheffield line to the Hull or Cleethorpes lines and cause a bottleneck.

-The line was passed in an Act of Parliament in 1903 but work did not commence until 5 years later.
+The line was promoted by the Great Central Railway and passed in an Act of Parliament in 1903 but work did not commence until 5 years later.
 Built mostly on embankment it opened in 1910.
 It was brought into use following the opening of Wath marshalling yard in 1907, and in preparation for the opening of Immingham Dock in 1912.

 The Doncaster Avoiding Line runs from Bentley Junction on the Doncaster–Barnetby line to Hexthorpe Junction on the Swinton–Doncaster line.
 It is double track throughout with Bentley Junction being a 'flyover' junction and Hexthorpe Junction a 'flat' junction.
 The only junction in between was Sprotborough Junction, opened in 1916, where connections were made with the Hull and Barnsley and Great Central Joint Railway.
 These were two sets of 'double cross-overs' with the signal box between.